myltik/azure-docs.ru-ru/articles/vs-azure-tools-setting-up-named-authentication-credentials.md

 <properties
-   pageTitle="Настройка именованных учетных данных для проверки подлинности | Microsoft Azure" description="Узнайте, как указать учетные данные, которые Visual Studio сможет использовать для проверки подлинности запросов к Azure, чтобы опубликовать приложение из Visual Studio в Azure или отслеживать существующую облачную службу. " services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Setting Up Named Authentication Credentials | Microsoft Azure" description="Learn how to to provide credentials that Visual Studio can use to authenticate requests to Azure to publish an application to Azure from Visual Studio or to monitor an existing cloud service.. " services="visual-studio-online" documentationCenter="na" authors="TomArcher"